 Sensor depth capacity

-The depth at which your finder is used to detect is important.
-A good one should be able to detect at least 1.5 inches into your drywall and probably a bit deeper if it can also spot copper wiring or pipes.
+The depth at which your stud finder is used to detect is important.
+A good one should be able to detect at least 1.5 inches into your drywall and probably a bit deeper if it can also spot copper pipe wiring or metal pipes.

 If you’re sick of going back and forth on the same piece wall trying to make sure you’ve got a clear reading on your stud, this is the finder for you.
 Consistent and reliable, the Franklin stud finder is one of the most popular on the market and it lives up to the enthusiasm.